Rangers vs. Rockies Player Props Betting Odds

 Blackmon Stats

-- Blackmon has 40 hits with 10 doubles, a triple, three home runs, 18 walks and 17 RBI.
+- Blackmon has put up 42 hits with 11 doubles, a triple, three home runs and 18 walks.
+He has driven in 17 runs.

 Blackmon Recent Games